 I’ve always been into super heroes.
 My whole life I was raised on Marvel comics and the original X-Men animated series.
 I wished I could be as beautiful and kick ass as Black Widow.
-I wanted to be as smart as Jean Grey.
-I wanted to be as badass as Wolverine.
+So desperately I wanted to be as smart as Jean Grey and as badass as Wolverine.

 I left it to the comics, though.
-I thought heroes only existed on a screen or on a page.
+In my mind, heroes only existed on a screen or on a page.

 I didn’t realize I had the option to be a hero myself.
 So much had happened to me before I turned 12.
 Before I turned 18 I had been in my first aggressively physically abusive relationship.
 By the time I was 23 I was free of an abusive marriage.